froehpas/Competitiveness_of_RES/03_Adjusted Model EEM26/README.md

-# ***European Renewable Energy Targets - Better Together?***
+# ***European Renewable Energy Targets - Benefits of Harmonization?***
 **Pascal Fröhlich, Moritz Böschow, Felix Müsgens**
-> Achieving the goal of climate neutrality in Europe by 2050 poses a major challenge for both individual countries and the overall European energy system.
-One of these areas to decarbonize is the electricity sector.
-Regarding the upcoming interim targets for the renewable share on generation for 2030, considerable deviations are already apparent at the country level.
-Therefore, the study presents two scenarios, one that considers national expansion based on the country targets for 2030 and one that refers to the harmonized European system.
-Our results show that adjusting country-specific targets would have positive effects on the overall European electricity system.
-The findings underscore the importance of future cooperation in achieving the set climate targets.
+> This study explores the efficiency gains from European cooperation on renewable expansion.
+We compare two scenarios for the year 2030.
+One optimizes national expansion based on existing, country-specific targets for electricity generation from renewable energies.
+The other achieves the same European production from renewable energies but with a cost-minimal expansion at the most optimal sites all over Europe.
+Our results shows that European harmonization would have a positive effect: system cost and emissions would decrease.

 **Keywords:**
 <br> Renewable Energy Sources, European Targets, Electricity Market, Investment Modelling